adasound/Violet/README.md

 contexts (or choose to keep everything separate in unrelated wallets), and we can determine the spatial + temporal gating of context-dependent identities.

-<b>More to follow re. practical implementation and next steps for this project (Violet User Manual
+More to follow re. practical implementation and next steps for this project (Violet User Manual Part II)..
-Part II)..</b>
 ```
 https://violet.sage3.org